cryptoB0T/cryptoB0T/README.md

 ## About Me

-Hey, I’m just another person trying to make wallets and blockchain accounts suck less.
+Hey, I’m just another robot trying to make wallets and blockchain accounts suck less.
 If you’re tired of clunky UX and endless seed phrases, you’re in the right place.

 ### What I’m Working On